-(a) Prior to installing POEs, and as part of its permit application to use POE in lieu of centralized treatment, a public water system shall submit to the State Board a POE Monitoring Program sufficient to ensure that water treated by the proposed POE consistently meet drinking water standards.
+(a) A public water system shall submit to the State Board for review, and obtain State Board approval of, a POE Monitoring Program that describes monitoring to be conducted for the contaminant(s) for which the public water system has applied to use POEs.
 The POE Monitoring Program shall include the following:

-- (1) source water monitoring quarterly, with samples collected during the same month (first, second, or third) of each calendar quarter; - (2) POE effluent initially, with samples collected as soon as possible but no later than 72 hours after a device is installed; and - (3) POE effluent, on-going following the monitoring in paragraph (a)(2), annually, with one twelfth of all units sampled monthly on a rotating basis.
-After completion of one year of monitoring, a public water system may alternatively monitor one quarter of all units each calendar quarter provided that monitoring results do not exceed 75 percent (75%) of a contaminant's MCL, and the water system submits a revised monitoring plan to the State Board.
-Water systems shall resume monthly monitoring if results exceed 75 percent (75%) of a contaminant's MCL. - (b) For a contaminant other than nitrate, nitrite, nitrate plus nitrite, or perchlorate, after no less than one year of monitoring conducted pursuant to subsection (a), a public water system may reduce the number of POE units monitored to no fewer than one third of all installed units per year such that all installed devices are sampled no less frequently than once every three years, if all the results of the on-going monitoring conducted pursuant to paragraph (a)(3) do not exceed 75 percent (75%) of a contaminant's MCL, and the public water system submits a revised monitoring plan to the State Board. - (c) The State Board may require additional monitoring for the contaminant of concern or other contaminants, including microbial contaminants, if monitoring results indicate a potential health risk associated with the contaminant, POE technology, or a public water system's compliance with this Article. - (d) The public water system shall revise its POE Monitoring Program as necessary to ensure continuous effective treatment based on the on-going operation and maintenance of installed POEs or additional monitoring required pursuant to subsection (c).
-Revised POE Monitoring Programs shall be submitted to the State

-Board for review and may not be implemented without State Board approval confirming that the revised POE Monitoring Program meets the requirements of this section.

-- (e) The public water system shall maintain a copy of and implement the most current State Board-approved version of its POE Monitoring Program prepared pursuant to this section. - (f) If a POE effluent sample result exceeds an MCL for a contaminant other than nitrate, nitrite, nitrate plus nitrite, or perchlorate, the public water system shall: - (1) implement the public notification and alternative water procedures identified in its most current State Board-approved POE Treatment Strategy; and - (2) collect a confirmation sample within seven days of notification of the exceedance.
-If the confirmation sample, or the average of the original and confirmation sample, exceeds the MCL, notify the State Board within 48 hours of the result, complete corrective actions as soon as possible but within one month of receipt of the result, and increase the monitoring frequency, as requested by the State Board to assess the effectiveness of the corrective actions. - (g) If a POE effluent sample result exceeds an MCL for nitrate, nitrite, nitrate plus nitrite, or perchlorate; - (1) implement the public notification and alternative water procedures identified in its most current State Board-approved POU Treatment Strategy; and - (2) collect a confirmation sample within 72 hours of notification of the exceedance.
-If the confirmation sample, or the average of the original and confirmation sample, exceeds the MCL, notify the State Board within 24 hours of the result, continue to provide alternative water until the corrective actions have been confirmed to be effective, complete corrective actions as soon as possible but within one month of receipt of the result, and increase the monitoring frequency as requested by the State Board to assess the effectiveness of the corrective actions.
+(1) Source water monitoring - quarterly, with samples collected during the same month (first, second, or third) of each calendar quarter;

+(2) POE effluent - initially, with samples collected as soon as possible but no later than 72 hours after a device is installed; and

+(3) POE effluent, on-going following the monitoring in subsection (a)(2), annually, with one twelfth of all units sampled monthly on a rotating basis.
+With State Board approval and after completion of one year of monitoring, a public water system may alternatively monitor one quarter of all units each calendar quarter.

+(b) For a contaminant other than nitrate, nitrite, nitrate plus nitrite, or perchlorate, after no less than one year of monitoring conducted pursuant to subsection (a), a public water system may apply to the State Board for reduced on-going monitoring if all the results of the on-going monitoring conducted pursuant to subsection (a)(3) do not exceed 75 percent (75%) of a contaminant's MCL.

+(c) The State Board may require additional monitoring for the contaminant of concern or other contaminants, including microbial contaminants, based on monitoring results, the health risk associated with the contaminant, POE technology, or a public water system's compliance with this Article.

+(d) The public water system shall revise its POE Monitoring Program as necessary based on the on-going operation and maintenance of installed POEs or additional monitoring required pursuant to subsection (c).
+Revised POE Monitoring Programs shall be submitted to the State Board for review and may not be implemented without State Board approval.

+(e) The public water system shall maintain a copy of and implement the most current State Board-approved version of its POE Monitoring Program prepared pursuant to this section.

+(f) If a POE effluent sample result exceeds an MCL for a contaminant other than nitrate, nitrite, nitrate plus nitrite, or perchlorate, the public water system shall:

+(1) implement the public notification and alternative water procedures identified in its State Board-approved POE Treatment Strategy;

+(2) collect a confirmation sample within seven days of notification of the exceedance:

+(g) If a POE effluent sample result exceeds an MCL for nitrate, nitrite, nitrate plus nitrite, or perchlorate;

+(1) as soon as possible, but no later than 24 hours following notification of an exceedance, provide each affected customer with alternative water that meets drinking water standards, and

+(2) collect a confirmation sample within 72 hours of notification of the exceedance; and

+(A) if the confirmation sample, or the average of the original and confirmation sample, exceeds the MCL, notify the State Board within 24 hours of the result, complete corrective actions as soon as possible but within one month of receipt of the result, and increase the monitoring frequency if requested to do so by the State Board.

-NOTE: Authority cited: Sections 116271, 116350, 116375, and 116400, Health and Safety Code.
-Reference: Sections 116325, 116350, 116380, 116385, and 116552, Health and Safety Code.
+NOTE: Authority cited: Sections 116271, 116350 and 116375, Health and Safety Code.
+Reference: Sections 116325, 116350, 116380, and 116552 Health and Safety Code.